alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

 5. Set `precedence` to 1.
 6. Select "Transformations" and locate the rule with its "Target Attribute" set to "usageLocation"
 7. Change the "FlowType" column from "Expression" to "Direct"
-8. "Source" column click drop-down and choose "c" attribute
+8. On the "Source" column click drop-down and choose "c" attribute
 9. Click "Save"
 10. You will now see a cloned version of the `Out to AAD - User Join`.
 Delete the original.
 Then edit the cloned version.
 Change `Precedence to 115` and edit the name to `Out to AAD - User Join`.
-Click save.
-Enable the new rule.
+Click save. `Enable` the new rule.
 11. Click the X to close the Synchronization Rules Editor window

 12. In the powershell run: